PARCE-project/PARCE-1/README.md

 sim_time: 5
 num_mutations: 30
 try_mutations: 10
+half_flag: 1
 residues_mod: 1,2,3,4,5,6,7,8
-md_route: ./design_output/peptide_protein
+md_route: <local_path>/PARCE-1/design_input/peptide_protein
-md_original: 1ppg_AAPAAAPP
+md_original: peptide_example
 score_list: bach,pisa,zrank,irad,bmf-bluues,firedock
-half_flag: 0
 threshold: 3
+mutation_method: faspr
 scwrl_path: /usr/local/bin/scwrl4/Scwrl4
 gmxrc_path: /usr/local/gromacs/bin/GMXRC
 ```
-If any of these parameters are missing, the protocol stops and prints a warning messsage to the user.
+If any of these parameters are missing, the protocol stops and prints a warning messsage to the user. **The <local_path>/PARCE-1 should be updated based on each user folder location**

 In addition, another configuration file called *(config_protein.txt)* can be used to run a protein-protein example based on a nanobody protein interaction.
 The configuration file contains all the required information to run the analysis based on the starting structural data provided in the folder `design_output/protein_protein`